 BACK TO TOP

-The Department of Conservation and Recreation's (DCR) Local Implementation Section (formerly Chesapeake Bay Local Assistance Division) addresses the impact of land use upon the water that drains into the Chesapeake Bay.
+The Virginia Department of Environmental Quality (DEQ) Local Implementation Section (formerly Chesapeake Bay Local Assistance Division) addresses the impact of land use upon the water that drains into the Chesapeake Bay.
 The Chesapeake Bay Local Assistance Board participates in the multi-jurisdictional Chesapeake Bay Program and assists in the implementation of the Commonwealth of Virginia's Chesapeake Bay Preservation Act and the associated Regulations.

 For more information, visit our Water Quality Regulations and Permitting webpage.